deividAlfa/stm32_soldering_iron_controller/README.md

             * Auto-reload preload: Enable
             * Master/Slave mode: Disable
             * Trigger event selection: Reset
-            * Prescaler: Don't care, adjusted within the program.<br>
+            * Prescaler: Don't care, adjusted within the program.
                          Consider that the routine is designed for the timer running at CPU speed.
-Some timers may take haf the clock speed, depending on the bus!<br>
+Some timers may take haf the clock speed, depending on the bus!
-                         If the timer uses FCY/2, use #define DELAY_TIMER_HALFCLOCK in board.h!<br>
+                         If the timer uses FCY/2, use #define DELAY_TIMER_HALFCLOCK in board.h!
-                         Check the Clock config in CUBEMX!<br>
+                         Check the Clock config in CUBEMX!
             * Period: Don't care, it's adjusted within the program.
             * NVIC settings: General enabled.